MarkRathbone/pismo-eval/README.md

 ## Notes

 - Only trusted producers should write to the SQS queue.
-- Delivery failures are logged; consider implementing a retry queue or Dead Letter Queue (DLQ).
 - Real deployments should include:
   - Authentication and authorization
   - Retry strategies and exponential backoff